asuprem/edna/setup/Part 1 - Environment Setup/readme.md

 These steps will help you set up a development environment for the EDNA engine running the EBKA framework to run a LITMUS application.

 ## Environment
-<span style="color:red; font-weight:bold">Note: At the moment, I highly recommend you follow the WSL2 steps if you have Windows.</span>
+<span style="color:maroon; font-weight:bold">Note: At the moment, I highly recommend you follow the WSL2 steps if you have Windows.</span>

 EDNA is designed to run on a kubernetes deployment.
 At the moment, I have only tested on *nix systems, but since kubernetes is platform independent, EDNA should run on any system.

-You can follow the following steps for Mac and Windows:
+You can follow the following steps for Mac and Windows.
+For MacOS, I cannot offer as much help because I don't have a mac :/.
+However, you can search around for any issues, or let me know and I will try my best.

 - Mac: [Tutorial : Getting Started with Kubernetes with Docker on Mac](https://rominirani.com/tutorial-getting-started-with-kubernetes-with-docker-on-mac-7f58467203fd#:~:text=%20Tutorial%20%3A%20Getting%20Started%20with%20Kubernetes%20with,now%20to%20expose%20our%20basic%20Nginx...%20More%20)
-- Windows: <span style="font-weight:bold;color:red">Note: Follow WSL2 steps below in `Setting up on Windows`, not the link here.</span>
+- Windows: <span style="font-weight:bold;color:maroon">Note: Follow WSL2 steps below in `Setting up on Windows`, not the link here.</span>
     - [Deploy on Kubernetes](https://docs.docker.com/docker-for-windows/kubernetes/)
 - *Nix: [How to Install and Configure Kubernetes and Docker on Ubuntu 18.04 LTS](https://www.howtoforge.com/tutorial/how-to-install-kubernetes-on-ubuntu/#:~:text=%20How%20to%20Install%20and%20Configure%20Kubernetes%20and,Nodes%20to%20the%20Kubernetes%20Cluster.%20In...%20More%20)